eBay/skin/CONTRIBUTING.md

 * Ensure all markup adheres to our [accessibility patterns](https://ebay.gitbooks.io/mindpatterns/content/)
 * Ensure all markup is valid HTML
 * Leverage ARIA roles, states and properties for styling hooks wherever possible.
-This safeguards against non-accessible markup (NOTE: this will increase specificity, but we accept this as a tradeoff)
+This safeguards against non-accessible markup (NOTE: this will increase specificity, but we accept this as a worthwile tradeoff)
 * Use BEM syntax for modifiers (double-dash) and nested classes (double-underscore)
 * Use the `<svg>` tag for icons
 * Never use the `<i>` tag for icons